spiral/docs/framework/bootloaders.md

 }
 ```

-If you would like to get automatic toolpits for such shortcut you can simply add comment into SharedTrait twin which you can put into your module or find one in app/classes/Bootloaders/Virtual:
+If you would like to get automatic tooltips in your IDE for such shortcut - simply add comment into SharedTrait twin which you can put into your module or find one in app/classes/Bootloaders/Virtual:

 ```php
 /**